tevnicolas/tevnicolas/README.md

 ## About me

 I recently transitioned from a career in Audio Engineering into the dynamic world of web development.
 As a Full Stack Web Developer, I'm passionate about creating meaningful web applications that make a difference.
 I thrive on solving complex problems and love building things that have a lasting impact.
 When I'm not coding, I enjoy writing music, watching films, and exploring local hiking trails.
 I'm always open to new opportunities.
-Let's collaborate and create something extraordinary.
+Let's collaborate and create something extraordinary!

 ## Skills